-Dr Antoniya Georgieva, Scientific Director, has been with the Nuffield Department of Obstetrics and Gynaecology (NDOG), University of Oxford since Nov 2007.
+Dr Antoniya Georgieva, Scientific Director and NIHR Career Development Fellow.
+She has been with the Nuffield Department of Obstetrics and Gynaecology (NDOG), University of Oxford since Nov 2007.
 Her background is in Applied Mathematics and Computer Science.
 Her interests lie in biomedical pattern recognition and data analysis applied to fetal monitoring.

 Prof Chris Redman has been a member of the Nuffield Department of Obstetrics and Gynaecology since 1976.
 He pioneered the first commercial computerised antepartum fetal heart rate analysis (Sonicaid Dawes Redman) system.
 His interest is now to develop a comparable system for use in labour.

 Prof Aris Papageorghiou (NDOG and St George's Hospital, London) has a joint appointment with St George’s Hospital in London and NDOG in Oxford.
 He brings clinical and research expertise to the project and facilitates collaborations between his two departments.

 Prof Stephen Payne (Institute of Biomedical Engineering, IBME) has been part of the team since 2007.
 He facilitates collaborations between the IBME and this Centre, providing mentoring and joint supervision of students.

 Mr Pawel Szafranski, Data Programmer, has been with us for several years now and has evolved to undertake various roles.
 For example, maintaining the digital CTG archive and extracting data from the new Electronic Patient Records.
 He was also responsible for updating and re-programming the Antepartum System.

 Dr Ana Allen Alarcon and Dr Charles Roehr (Consultants, Neonatal Intensive Care Unit, Oxford University Hospitals NHS Foundation Trust).